When Studer Community Institute began research in 2014 about the Pensacola community, we reported our findings in a dashboard.

 It includes data about Escambia and Santa Rosa counties.

-Here’s what the data for 2016 showed about our community.
+Here’s what the data showed about our community.